wp-plugins/jquery-archive-list-widget/readme.txt

  1. Display a collapsed list of your archives to reduce space.
  2. Uses jQuery to add effects and to be compatible with most browsers.
  3. Select your expand/collapse symbol and date format.
- 4. Support for archive filters.
+ 4. Support for archive fi  lters.
  5. Auto expands current/select year from posts.
  6. Select the categories to exclude
  7. Multiple instances support.